CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 # Overview

-The Image Classifier in X-AnyLabeling is a specialized feature module designed for image classification annotation.
-It provides a dedicated dialog interface that enables users to efficiently classify and annotate image datasets.
-This module supports both multi-class classification (single-label) and multi-label classification (multi-label) modes, offers comprehensive label management capabilities including adding, deleting, and editing labels, integrates AI-powered classification for both individual and batch processing, provides dataset statistics such as label usage frequency, supports keyboard shortcuts for rapid image navigation and annotation, and allows exporting classified images into category-specific folders.
+The X-AnyLabeling Image Classifier is a dedicated annotation window for multi-class (single-label) and multi-label classification.
+It supports label management, AI-assisted classification for individual images or batches, dataset statistics, keyboard navigation, and category-based image export.

 <video src="https://github.com/user-attachments/assets/0652adfb-48a4-4219-9b18-16ff5ce31be0" width="100%" controls>
 </video>